Your Messy Questions, Answered.

 • Children experience nature in as many ways as possible.

-A: We are a year-round school.
+• We are a year-round school.
 Our school year is August through July.
-We close for 2 weeks for Winter Break, 1 week for Spring Break, and 4 days for Summer Break.
-We also close for 3 Staff Development days and 4 Parent-Teacher Conference days each year in addition to closures for Labor Day, Veterans’ Day, Thanksgiving and the following day, Dr. Martin Luther King Jr Day, Presidents’ Day, Memorial Day, and Independence Day.
+We close for 2 weeks for Winter Break, 1 week for Spring Break, and 2 weeks for Summer Break.
+We also close for 3 Staff Development days and 4 Parent-Teacher Conference days in addition to 10-11 Federal Holidays each year.
+We make every effort to align our break schedules with LAUSD, wherever possible.

-A: We believe that conflict is an opportunity for growth.
+• We believe that conflict is an opportunity for growth.
 Our 1 to 4 ratio allows us to take the time to problem solve with the children and support any feelings they may be having.
-Our philosophy is non-judgemental so we do not label children as victims or aggressors.
-We believe that behavior is expressing the need and we work very closely with children and their families to get to the bottom of that need.
+Our philosophy is non-judgemental so we do not label children as victims or aggressors nor do we engage in any punishment structure such as time-outs.
+We believe that behavior is expressing a need and we work very closely with children and their families to get to the bottom of that need.

-A: DIG alumni attend a wide array of elementary schools in Los Angeles and Santa Monica.
+• DIG alumni attend a wide array of elementary schools across Los Angeles and Santa Monica.
 We check in with our alumni each year and have only heard wonderful things about their transition to kinder and beyond.
+While our curriculum does not include any direct instruction, we know from research that children learn through play.
+They are given access to writing materials, books, and manipulatives that scaffold their learning in a developmentally appropriate way.